duduliberato/duduliberato/README.md

 > Metal bending is a manufacturing process used in industries like aerospace and construction.
 This project developed a device capable of bending metal sheets, combining design, finite element analysis, and a force-sensing control system.
 </details>

----

-### ⚡ [Electrical Flexibility Cost](https://github.com/duduliberato/electrical-flexibility) <a name="eleflex"></a>
-📊 An exploratory study of the economic value of grid flexibility and renewable energy reliability.

-**What it does:**
-- Analyzes 🇧🇷 🇨🇭 🇸🇪 grid consumption (2005–2024)
-- Visualizes impact of solar/wind volatility
-- Provides metrics for dispatchable vs. non-dispatchable resources comparison

----

 ## 🏆 Awards <a name="awards"></a>